4finance/micro-infra-spring/Readme.md

 ````

 You can override the default zookeeper port/stop server, but more importantly you can pass you microservice.json file,
-which then will be read and micro-deps will try downloading and running those stubs from the repository passed with -r option.
+which then will be read and micro-deps will try downloading and running the stubs specified in dependencies section,
+using the repository passed with -r option.

+At the end of the day you will have a running local zookeeper instance with all the dependencies your project needs run
+and registered.

 API Version Handling
 ----------------